sophie-smith/rotary_website/README.md

 # rotary_website
-Partial web development for Rotary Club Home Show website
+This repository consists of the scripts for the home page and sample company page for the Rotary Club's Home and Lifestyle Show.